-Since 1 April 1 2014, there is therefore a reduction in face to face advice on the asylum system in advice locations outside the initial accommodation centres.
-Information on the asylum process continues to be given in the initial accommodation centres, both in person and by video presentation.3 Information is also available about the asylum process on the new Asylum Help website.4 One to one appointments are offered in initial accommodation centres, and at some outreach locations, at which applications for support can be made, and asylum seekers can make appointments with legal representatives.
+Information on the asylum process is given in the initial accommodation centres, both in person and by video presentation.
+Information is also available about the asylum process on the Migrant Help website.
+One to one appointments are offered in initial accommodation centres, and at some outreach locations, at which applications for support can be made, and asylum seekers can make appointments with legal representatives.
 However, these are limited.

-At the Asylum Intake Unit a Point of Claim leaflet is provided, which explains the next steps if the case is put into the regular procedure, and what it means to be granted or refused asylum.
-Unaccompanied children are also given a leaflet about the Refugee Council Children’s Panel.6 A letter prior to the screening appointment also gives information and the Home Office website explains what documents the asylum seeker needs to bring to the screening interview, and rights and responsibilities throughout the asylum process in English only.7
+At the AIU a Point of Claim leaflet is provided, which explains the next steps if the case is put into the regular procedure, and what it means to be granted or refused asylum.
+Unaccompanied children are also given a leaflet about the Refugee Council Children’s Advice Serviceand a specific Point of Claim leaflet aimed at children is still being developed by the Home Office, in consultation with NGOs.
+A letter prior to the screening appointment also gives information and the Home Office website explains what documents the asylum seeker needs to bring to the screening interview, and rights and responsibilities throughout the asylum process in English only.

-A notice giving the contact details of the ASU and the requirement to claim there for a person already in the UK is linked to the Home Office's website in 16 languages.
+A notice giving the contact details of the AIU and the requirement to claim there for a person already in the UK is linked to the Home Office's website in 15 languages.